appsignal/appsignal-docs/source/account/two-factor-authentication.html.md

 ## Regenerating backup codes

+You can use a backup code to sign into your account when you lose access to your phone.

 We show the backup codes once after enabling 2FA for your account.
-You can generate new backup codes, but that will invalidate any existing ones.
+If you lose your backup codes, you can regenerate them on the security page.
+The newly generated backup codes invalidate and replace any existing ones.

 1. Visit the [security page](https://appsignal.com/users/security) and click the "Regenerate backup codes"-button.
 2. Save the backup codes in a safe location.
 You can use them to sign into AppSignal if you ever lose your phone.